-Growing up one of my favorite ice creams out side of mint chocolate chip was rainbow sherbet.
-I still have a craving for it every once in awhile, a little ice cream store in town sells it and it’s quite tasty too.
-Unfortunately it is ladened with things like high fructose corn syrup, artificial flavoring and dyes, pasteurized milk and there’s probably no real fruit in it.
-Last week my girls and I came up with a creation that is so yummy, wholesome and refreshing that I don’t ever want to go back and have the other kind again.
+Growing up one of my favorite ice creams outside of mint chocolate chip was rainbow sherbet.
+I still have a craving for it every once in a while, a little ice cream store in town sells it and it’s quite tasty too.
+Unfortunately, it is laden with things like high fructose corn syrup, artificial flavoring, and dyes, pasteurized milk and there’s probably no real fruit in it.
+Last week my girls and I came up with a creation that is so yummy, wholesome, and refreshing that I don’t ever want to go back and have the other kind again.
 The ingredient list is short and wholesome, we used four fruits, a little raw honey and a few pinches of stevia.
 It is our Rainbow Sorbet.
-You might be surprised by one of the fruits we slipped in there! 🙂 To make this sorbet we first had to make three separate sorbets, mango, strawberry and lime.
+You might be surprised by one of the fruits we slipped in there! 🙂 To make this sorbet we first had to make three separate sorbets, mango, strawberry, and lime.
 My girls loved it!

 Dazzling Strawberry Sorbet